John Morgan (lawyer): Morgan & Morgan

 From 1988 to 2005, Morgan was a founding partner at Morgan, Colling & Gilbert.
 In 1989, the law firm began advertising aggressively, specifically on television and radio, which drew criticism from the legal community.
 The firm also recruited other top young lawyers from different law firms.
 By the early 2000s, the firm expanded throughout Florida with 420 employees, and by 2013 the company had 260 attorneys among 1,800 staffers in Florida, Georgia, Mississippi, Kentucky, and New York City.

 In 2005, Morgan bought out his partners' share of the company and renamed the firm Morgan & Morgan, also adding his wife Ultima as partner.
-Three of his children, Matt, Mike, and Dan, eventually joined the law firm.
+Three of his children joined the law firm.

-The firm bills itself as "America's Largest Injury Law Firm."
+The firm bills itself as "America's Largest Injury Law Firm".
 Morgan & Morgan is headquartered in Orlando.
 As of 2022, the law firm had over 3,000 employees, including 800 lawyers, in 49 states.
 In 2018, the firm received over two million phone calls and signed up 500 new cases each day.
 That year, the firm collected $1.5 billion in settlements and spent $130 million nationwide on advertising.
 Morgan was one of the first lawyers to advertise in phone books and television commercials.

 In 2021, Morgan's law firm fired half of its marketing department.
-This staffing purge came in the wake of a controversial Morgan & Morgan national advertising campaign, "Size Matters," which was meant to convey the large scale of the firm, but was criticized as an inappropriate dick joke.
+This staffing purge came in the wake of a controversial Morgan & Morgan national advertising campaign, "Size Matters", which was meant to convey the large scale of the firm, but was criticized as an inappropriate dick joke.
 The staffers who were terminated had criticized the campaign's phallic implications.
 The firm stated that no one was fired specifically because of the controversy surrounding the ad.

 Morgan & Morgan has been involved in a number of notable legal cases, including the Daytona Beach Rollercoaster Incident, the Tampa Walgreens Sexual Harassment case, a twenty-two million dollar case against Healogics Inc., a major lawsuit against R.J.
 Reynolds Tobacco Company in 2018, and a class action lawsuit against a data broker, Exactis, over a data breach.

 In August 2022, Morgan starred in his firm commercial using the metaverse.